hyperlocalhq/django-base-libs/docs/import/index.md

 There are 3 types of imports depending on the source format.

 1. The first type is based on the old XML format of CultureBase server.
 We call it "[CultureBase type](culturebase_import_specs/production_import_specification_culturebase_type.html)".
-This format is used by the following partners:
+At the moment this format is used by the following partners:

     - Deutsche Oper Berlin
     - RADIALSYSTEM V
     - Staatsoper im Schiller Theater

 2. The other format is based on [this XML structure specification](http://cb.heimat.de/interface/schema/interfaceformat.xsd).
 We call it "[Heimat.de type](heimat_de_import_specs/production_import_specification_heimat_de_type.html)".
-This format is used by the following partners:
+At the moment this format is used by the following partners:

     - Berliner Philharmonie
     - Deutsches Theater